Listening Back To Your Set

 I also suggest asking a comic to take notes during your set or sending them the file so they can review your set later.
 My friends and I

 will exchange audio or video files to review from time to time.
 This really helps you rewrite or notice ticks you didn’t know you had.

 Find someone that is honest, the last thing you want is someone to reply “Thought it was great!” with no other notes.

-Take notes about your set at the moment also notes about the room and the comics before you.
+Take notes about your set at the moment and also notes about the room and the comics before you.

 Maybe five comedians bombed hard before you.
 That would mean the beginning of your set is digging out of that hole and getting

 the show back on track.
-That is a great note because if some time has passed from the show and listening back, you might be too harsh on yourself about your first few jokes or your set overall.
+That is a great note because if some time has passed from the show and listening back, you might be too harsh on yourself about your first few jokes or you’re set overall.

 - How is the room?
 Is it too bright?
 Is it too cold?